fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-images.md

 - matching double quotation marks for all your parameters
 - not accidentally deleted one of the {%raw%}{%{%endraw%}
  or {%raw%}%}{%endraw%} brackets that signify the beginning and end of the code block.
-- an EXACT match between your image filename and what's in the `image-url` field.
+- an EXACT match (including case, hypens, etc) between your image filename saved in your repository and what's in the `image-url` field.

 ### Check your work